 - Consider the couple and culture.
 If you happen to know that the couple or family adheres to traditions or has cultural beliefs that red is not a color to be worn by a wedding guest, then by all means, please do pick another color!

 - Be comfortable.
 My other rule of thumb is if you are questioning the red dress and don't feel 100% comfortable about it, don't wear it!

-For an even longer answer, which I originally shared in 2013, when I was much more long-winded – read below.
-However, if you’d like to see some red dresses that I’ve selected as wedding appropriate, check out these updated picks, which were re-selected recently.
-Also see our wedding guest dress picks for other ideas for what to wear to your next wedding!
+If you'd like to see some red dresses that I've selected as wedding appropriate, check out these updated picks, which were re-selected recently.
+Also, see our wedding guest dress picks for other ideas for what to wear to your next wedding!

 Shop Red Dresses to Wear to a Wedding

-For a church wedding, exercise even more reserve.
+For a church wedding, you may want to exercise even more reserve.
 Be sure your shoulders are covered with sleeves or a wrap, and be absolutely sure your red dress is in good taste.
-For an evening wedding or cocktail hour wedding reception, a slightly more showy fabric and cut is fine, but still make sure it is in good taste.
-For a black tie wedding, the gown should be full-length, and stately, so just be aware of red’s attention grabbing abilities.
-A deep wine color, or muted red would be my preference here since neutral darker tones are the preferred dress code for black tie weddings.
+For an evening wedding or cocktail hour wedding reception, a slightly more showy fabric and cut is fine, but still, make sure it is in good taste.
+For a black-tie wedding, the gown should be full-length, and stately, so just be aware of red's attention-grabbing abilities.
+A deep wine color or muted red would be my preference here since neutral darker tones are the preferred dress code for black-tie weddings.